junchangwang/DuckDB-CUBIT/README.md

 This repository (DuckDB-CUBIT) aims to help you verify the above-described design and replicate the experiments (TPC-H Q6 with SF=10) in our paper.

-When started, DuckDB builds (or loads from disk files) three CUBIT instances (respectively for the attributes l_shipdate, l_discount, and l_quantity).
+When started, DuckDB-CUBIT loads three CUBIT instances (respectively for the attributes l_shipdate, l_discount, and l_quantity) from disk files.
+(Note that CUBIT instances can also be built on-the-fly.
+However, that takes hours).
 Once a Q6 arrives, DuckDB assigns the query workload to a group of background threads.
 Each thread explicitly executes the parallel executor's workload for TPC-H Q6.
 Specifically, it (1) generates the resulting bitvector segments by using the CUBIT instances, (2) transforms the bitvector segments to ID lists, and (3) probes the underlying data (i.e., columns l_extendedprice and l_discount) in one pass.

 The majority of the code implementing the above function is in PhysicalTableScan::GetData() and IndexRead() in src/execution/operator/scan/physical_table_scan.cpp.
-Note that there are several code snippets for performance evaluation.
-In particular, gen_perf_process() is to help you collect hardware characteristics like LLC and TLB misses.
+Note that several code snippets are provided for performance evaluation.
+In particular, gen_perf_process() helps you collect hardware characteristics like LLC and TLB misses.

 How to compile?
 ---------------

 - Compile CUBIT by using the command
   ```
   cd ../
   ./build.sh
   ```
 - Build the DuckDB-CUBIT project by using the command "make release"